qudus-ade/Market-Analysis-Report-for-National-Clothing-Chain/README.md

 ![image](https://user-images.githubusercontent.com/67699946/182709750-e6c49460-0c7e-4830-b276-35dfccf17b50.png)

 The products are classified into Summer/Spring to be targeted to Warm areas, Winter for Cold areas, and Neutral that are not related to any weather condition.
-The map shows that winter products should be targeted at the northern part of the country while the Summer/Spring should be targeted to the southern parts of the country.
+The map shows that winter products should be targeted to the northern part of the country while the Summer/Spring should be targeted to the southern parts of the country.

 **Sales between Sep 2020 and March 2021**